 fbpx

-During the design phase, subject and phase-specific internal and external expertise was drawn upon, which is central to the curriculum model.
-Throughout the year, the delivery of central-based training has been supported through KMT’s strategic partnerships, including those with The Kent & Medway Maths Hub, The Thames Gateway Teaching School Hub, The English Hub at Kingsnorth Associate Research School, Adoption UK, Bounce Forward, and expert colleagues across the Leigh Academies Trust and consortium schools.
+Throughout your training year, the delivery of central-based training will be supported through KMT’s strategic partnerships.
+This includes those with The Kent & Medway Maths Hub, The Thames Gateway Teaching School Hub, The English Hub at Kingsnorth Associate Research School, Adoption UK, Bounce Forward, and expert colleagues across the Leigh Academies Trust and consortium schools.

-The KMT curriculum consists of the following six key interconnected strands
+Our curriculum consists of six key interconnected strands

 • Professional Behaviours & Wellbeing